FedericoMura/CPS_ECG/README.md

 ### 4.3.
 Upload Pynq Overlay Files

 * Before running the Jupyter Notebook, upload the hardware overlay files to your Pynq board.
-These files (.bit and .hwh) define the custom hardware accelerators (e.g., filters) on the FPGA.
+These files (`ecg_hw.bit` and `ecg_hw.hwh`) define the custom hardware accelerators (e.g., filters) on the FPGA.
 * Transfer these files to the Pynq board using SCP, SFTP, or by copying them directly to the MicroSD card.
 Place them in the same directory as the Jupyter Notebook.

 ### 4.4.
 Accessing Jupyter Notebook